UniversalDependencies/docs/_pad/index.md

 *

----
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

 - In general, words are delimited by whitespace characters.
 - Every sentence has a special line in the comment section named 'text_seg' that states morpheme boundaries within words.
 This layer is taken from the article on Paumari by Chapman and Derbyshire in the Handbook of Amazonian Languages (1991), Vol.3 (https://doi.org/10.1515/9783110854374).